Instagram Model Sophie Mudd Shows Off Killer Cleavage In Latest Bikini Snap

 “Not only time…takes accountability and effort,” another added.

-As covered by The Inquisitr, Mudd treated fans to a snap in a revealing sundress last month.
-She had a bucket hat on her head, and wore a white dress adorned with strawberries.
-The outfit hugged onto her voluptuous chest which garnered a reaction from fans, as the post earned over 110,000 likes and more than 1,000 comments.
+As covered by The Inquisitr, Mudd treated her admirers to a snap in a revealing sundress last month.
+She had a bucket hat on her head and wore a white dress adorned with strawberries — an outfit that hugged her voluptuous chest.
+The model garnered a reaction from fans, as the post earned over 110,000 likes and more than 1,000 comments.